umasudhan/node-red-contrib-presto/README.md

 # node-red-contrib-presto
-A node for Presto (distributed SQL query engine).
+A client node to retrieve data from Presto (distributed SQL query engine).